 A finalized version of IFRS 16 Leases replaces IAS 17 Leases.
 The new standard brings most leases on-balance sheet for lessees under a single model, eliminating the distinction between operating and finance leases.
 Lessor accounting however remains largely unchanged and the distinction between operating and finance leases is retained.
-This standard is effective for annual reporting periods beginning on or after January 1, 2019.
-The Company is in the process of determining the impact of IFRS 9 on its financial statements.
+The Company expects the new standard to result in some leases that are currently accounted for under the operating lease method being added to the balance sheet.
+Such adjustments, however, are not yet quantifiable as the Company's assets under lease may be different at the time of standard implementation.